Danny and Olivia

 - Towels (Baby towels with hoods are good to keep their head warm and dry.)

-3. For a newborn, start with sponge baths.
+.
 This is necessary to keep the umbilical cord dry until it falls off.
 For most babies, this happens within the first three weeks of life.
 You can sponge bathe your baby in a basin, plastic bathing tub or sink.
 Place a towel or sponge cushion underneath your baby to pad the hard surface and prevent him from slipping.
 Since newborns are often sensitive to their skin being exposed, bathe him in a warm room and keep him wrapped in a towel, exposing parts of his body as you wash them.

-4. Once the cord falls off, you can place your baby in the water for a bath.
+, you can place your baby in the water for a bath.
 At first, keep tub baths brief.
 If your baby seems unhappy in the water, continue sponge baths until your baby is ready.
 Over time, your baby will enjoy spending more time playing and splashing in the bath.

-5. Some more safety and hygiene tips:
+More safety and hygiene tips

 - To prevent burns, mix hot and cold water and check its temperature before setting your baby in the water.